calligraffiti/klei/README.md

 We would really welcome any help finishing and extending Klei.
 We would especially welcome any help with Greek and Cyrillic glyphs and testing on different platforms.

-Special thanks to James Puckett [DunwichType](https://github.com/DunwichType) for making his DTF_Proofs available.
+Special thanks to [Dave Crossland](http://understandingfonts.com/who/dave-crossland/) for inspiring me to start on this journey and for encouraging me to continue on.
+It turns out that the magic ingredient for any typeface is perseverance.
+To James Puckett [DunwichType](https://github.com/DunwichType) for making his DTF_Proofs available.
 They continue to prove invaluable in the continuing effort to refine this typeface.

 ![Klei Dickens sample](https://raw.githubusercontent.com/Rocketroom/klei/master/specimens/klei_samp1.jpg)